+The abbreviations "THOUS" and "M" are used to denote the presentation of amounts in thousands and millions, respectively.
 The term "Constant Currency" or at "Constant Exchange Rates" means that we have translated local currency revenue, operating income, net income attributable to shareholders of FMC AG & Co.
-KGaA and other items for the current reporting period into euro using the prior year exchange rates to provide a comparable analysis without effect from exchange rate fluctuations on translation, as described below under Section II .
-"Discussion of measures - Non-IFRS® measures" in the chapter "Economic report".
+KGaA and other items for the current reporting period into euro using the prior year exchange rates to provide a comparable analysis without effect from exchange rate fluctuations on translation, as described below under "Financial condition and results of operations - II.
+Discussion of measures - Non-IFRS® measures."